sf-wdi-25/notes/week-09-project2/day-03-project2/project2-feedback.md

 * **Code Quality**: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code?

 * **Problem Solving**: Are you able to defend why you implemented your solution in a certain way?
-Can you demonstrate that you thought through alternative implementations? *(Note that this part of your feedback evaluation will take place during your one-on-one code review with your instructors, after you've completed the project.)*
+Can you demonstrate that you thought through alternative implementations?

 You'll be receiving written feedback from your instructors.
 The criteria above will be evaluated as either **does not meet expectations**, **meets expectations**, or **exceeds expectations**.